bakerstu/openmrn/arduino/readme.md

 If you observe this output, this generally means there was a timeout condition where the ESP32 did not receive a response from the access point.
 This timeout is unfortuntely not configurable at this time.
-It is not known if this is due to a poor signal quality or an underlying bug in the ESP-IDF WiFi driver.
+It is not known if this is due to a poor signal strength or an underlying bug in the ESP-IDF WiFi driver.
 The solution for this appears to be power down the ESP32 and restart the AP.
 The ESP32 should successfully connect.
 Additional options to try if this does not resolve the connection issues: